-For this reason two systems have been designed and realized:
+For this reason, three systems, that work synergistically, have been designed and realized:

-1) car licence plate recognition;
+- 1. car license plate recognition;

-2) face recognition;
+- 2. face recognition;

-that work synergistically.
+- 3. card reader.

-Once a vehicle approaches an entrance, the system, through the video surveillance system, acquires the licence plate and immediately check if it is enabled to enter.
+Once a vehicle approaches an entrance, the system, through the video surveillance system, acquires the license plate and immediately checks if it is enabled to enter.
 Anyway the vehicle is visually controlled by the Swiss Guards before and by the security personnel of the Gendarmerie after.
-If the vehicle is not enabled, an immediate signalling is sent to the control personnel.
+If the vehicle is not enabled, an immediate signaling is sent to the control personnel.